Salui, Malawi

+Economy

+The villagers grow rice, sugar cane, and corn using water from Lake Malawi.
+The soil is sandy at the beach area, but turns to a clay/loam within a few hundred meters of the shoreline, enabling the creation of patties for rice growth.
+Dugout canoe-type boats are used by the local fishermen, as well as fishing barrier/walls and nets for communal or group fishing.

+Landmarks

 The village consists of an estimated 100 straw and mud-straw huts of traditional Malawian construction separated into three small groups by drainage or irrigation areas.
-Dugout canoe-type boats are used by the local fishermen, as well as fishing barrier/walls and nets for communal or group fishing.
 A single Baptist church serves the village.
 As of June 2011 the church pastor was Abusa (Pastor) Nathan.

-The villagers grow rice, sugar cane, and corn using water from Lake Malawi.
-The soil is sandy at the beach area, but turns to a clay/loam within a few hundred meters of the shoreline, enabling the creation of patties for rice growth.
+Transport and facilities

 The village is accessible by an improved, single-lane dirt road which extends east from the two-lane, asphalt-surface route M5.
 The M5 serves as a major artery between the two larger town/cities nearby; Salima to the south, and Mzuzu to the north.

 The village does not have access to electricity or running water.
 Salui is home to many orphaned children, most likely as a result of a large number of adult deaths due to HIV infection.